 Nevertheless, we remain confident that we can improve services, facilities and the environment.
-Our proposals maintain commitments to upgrade play parks and push forward with our ambitious climate change initiatives through the net zero action plan.
+Our proposals contain commitments to tackle inequality and push forward with our ambitious climate change initiatives through the net zero action plan.
 Our vision for a net zero city by 2030 is the foundation for our economic vision to Build Forward Better - doing our best to both protect current jobs and create new ones at pace.

-Our commitment to transform many of our care services, working in collaboration with our stakeholders in the city as part of a new partnership, will make sure they are as effective and efficient as possible and have the best outcomes for anyone who uses them.
+Our commitment to transform many of our care services, working with our stakeholders in the city as part of Collaborative Newcastle, will make sure they are as effective and efficient as possible and have the best outcomes for anyone who uses them.
 However, the demand for support through these services outweighs the resources available.
 Campaigning for a national solution to the social care crisis will continue to form part of our lobbying to national government.

 Businesses remain committed to our area and are looking to invest in Newcastle.
-Despite the setback that the COVID crisis has posed, we will continue to work with them to create more and better jobs.
+Despite the setback that the COVID-19 crisis has posed, we will continue to work with them to create more and better jobs.

+I would like to thank all residents, businesses, communities, and partners who submitted their views as part of the consultation.
 We face difficult choices, and we must decide how we best cut our cloth in these trying times.
 But, as ever, our commitment to maintaining Newcastle as a great city remains.
-Our optimism is lasting.
-We need to look to the future and Build Forward Better as we come through COVID together.
-Please share your views by getting involved in the consultation - I look forward to hearing from you.
+As the vaccination programme gathers pace, this budget also offers hope of a better future.